 But then on the third day, after the first stroke, he lost a lot of mobility and strength in his left leg in addition to the left arm, and that freaked him out quite a bit.
-And then they told him, You know what, it’s actually not that uncommon for you to have a progressive stroke.
+And then they told him, You know what, it’s not that uncommon for you to have a progressive stroke.
 It’s just your brain is trying to, you know, you might get further dead tissue, I guess in your brain, and your neural pathways are trying to figure out different ways that they can readjust.

 Yeah.
 And was it as a result of a bleed or a blood clot or something else?

 Yeah, I got a feeling that that was the case, but that’s okay.
 So you know, you said he was scared about that I mean, I was scared.
 It was completely bizarre that your body is doing x, all these things normally in their problem.
-And then after a certain period of time, it’s not able to do those things.
+And then after a certain period, it’s not able to do those things.
 And you think that you can and you think you’re capable.
 But there’s a physical disconnection and it just doesn’t do it.
 And on the left side, my body is numb and it does have deficits and I have different sensations and all that type of thing.

 He manages to hold on to it, but then when he puts it back down, he’s sweating.
 I mean it takes but you know his right side, he’s just like, whatever.
 Okay, we’re going to pick this up.
 So yeah, I can see how you would have that feeling on opposite sides of your body and it must feel so strange.
 I had no idea about that.